OussamaSlimani/DevSecOps-internship/scrum/reports/sprint-05/day-02.md

 **Today:**

+- Add Trivy to the Docker project pipeline: Integrate it into your existing pipeline.
+- Document Trivy usage.
+- Add the stage of running the Docker image to Jenkins.
+- Explore Dastardly.
-- Start the new sprint, Sprint 5.
+- start the Dastardly documentation .
-- Explore Trivy: Learn about its features and how it works.
-- Install and Configure Trivy.

 **Challenges:**